ox-x/AAE100_Group7_project/README.md

 ### Task 2
 As there are cost intensive areas in the map, there are also certain areas where aircrafts could consume relatively less fuel (Jet stream).
 Task 2 is to recreate a jet stream that could benefit our flight route the most.

-Cost along the jet stream is reduced by 5%.
+The cost along the jet stream is reduced by 5%.
 ```python
 if self.calc_grid_position(node.x, self.min_x) in self.lc_x:
                     if self.calc_grid_position(node.y, self.min_y) in self.lc_y:
                         node.cost -= 0.05 * self.motion[i][2]
 ```
 The area of the jet stream span acrossthe map laterally and span 5-unit length vertically.

 The following is the code to create the jet stream area which y_offset is from -10 to 55 and calculate the path for each jet stream area to find the minimum cost path.
 ```python
 # set low cost area